ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. method:: __call__()

-      Returns the weakly references object when that is still alive, otherwise returns :data:`None`.
+      :return: The weakly references object when that is still alive, or :data:`None`.

     .. warning::